 15 Although not all of these elements are required by OMB, BSEE follows the best practice of including all of the listed information in Peer Review Reports.
-See Appendix F for details on the requirements for influential scientific information and highly influential scientific information, respectively.
+See Appendix F for details on the requirements for influential scientific information, respectively.